Miyeon: 2021–present: DJ host, M.C and solo endeavors

 In February 2021, it was announced that Miyeon was chosen to be the main host of Naver Now radio program Gossip Idle (소문의 아이들), hosting the radio weekly every Tuesday at 8 pm from February 9.
-The radio show was initially aired as a trilogy to commemorate the comeback of (G)I-dle's fourth mini album I Burn in January, but due to the response from fans, it has returned to the official live show.
+The radio show was initially aired as a trilogy to commemorate the comeback of (G)I-dle's fourth EP I Burn in January, but due to the response from fans, it has returned to the official live show.
 In the same month, Miyeon was appointed as one of the new hosts of Mnet's music program M Countdown, a position which she held from February 18 with actor Nam Yoon-su.
 She became the first female MC on the program in 9 years.
 On the day of their first broadcast, the pair prepared a special stage as they sang a duet song "Dream" by Suzy and Baekhyun.
 At the end of the month, Miyeon succeeded in making the list of Korean Business Research Institute's monthly "Individual Girl Group Members Brand Power Ranking" at number 3 with an increase of 96.20% behind Blackpink's Jennie and Rosé.

 In May 2021, Miyeon appeared on Kingdom: Legendary War as a hidden card to help BtoB's "Blue Moon (Cinema Ver)" No Limit stage.
 The stage was presented as a musical-like stage with the concept of the movie La La Land and Once Upon a Time in Hollywood with Miyeon's role caught in a love storyline between Minhyuk and Changsub.